 All of the following programs are free to download and use, at least for personal use.

-Modern operating systems come with all kinds of visual effects like rounded window corners or alpha effects that look nice but are a problem to users who want to take screenshots.
-Most free screenshot programs do not support the removal of these visual effects which means that the screenshots look unprofessional.
+Modern operating systems come with all kinds of visual effects like rounded window corners or alpha effects that look nice but may be problematic for users who want to take screenshots.
+Most free screenshot programs do not support the removal of these visual effects which means that the screenshots may look unprofessional.

 Most webmasters who take screenshots help themselves by moving the window that they want to take a screenshot of on a white background so that the alpha effects do not play a role anymore.
 The rounded corners on the other hand remain a problem.